-Subwoofers are probably the most misunderstood and hard to integrate components of a music or home theater system, but when done right, they have the potential to transform your speakers to whole new level.
-I’ve bought and built quite a few subwoofers over the years, and I’d like to share what I’ve learned about them with you.
+Subwoofers are probably the most misunderstood and difficult-to-integrate components of a music or home theater system.
+However, when integrated properly, they have the potential to elevate your speakers to a whole new level.
+Over the years, I’ve bought and built quite a few subwoofers, and I’d like to share what I’ve learned about them with you.

-The first few sections of this guide are about the basics like how to choose the right subwoofer(s) and how to make them sound good (they aren’t exactly plug and play).
-Later sections are about building your own subwoofers for a fraction of the price of the commercial units.
-Finally, for end game deep bass reproduction, you might want to read the section on the double bass array (DBA).
+The first few sections of this guide cover the basics, such as how to choose the right subwoofer(s) and how to make them sound good (they aren’t exactly plug-and-play).
+Later sections discuss building your own subwoofers for a fraction of the cost of commercial units.
+Finally, for endgame deep bass reproduction, you might want to read the section on the double bass array (DBA).

 Table of Contents